trebeljahr/WD-PT-2023-JAN/README.md

 ```
 Navigate to your repo and create a Pull Request from your master branch to the original repository master branch.

-In the Pull request name, add your name and last names separated by a dash "-"
+In the Pull request name, add the initials of your bootcamp location and your names separated by a dash "-"

 ## Instructions

 ### Iteration 1 | Generate the project

 Inside the  `starter_code` folder, create the app using the  `ironhack_generator`.

 ```bash
 $ cd starter_code